| Title: | Bayesian Sparse Estimation of a Covariance Matrix |

 plot.postmean.bspcov

-Provides a trace plot of posterior samples and a plot of a learning curve for cross-validation
+Provides a trace plot of posterior samples and a plot of a learning curve for cross-validation.
+For multiple chains, each chain is displayed in a different color for convergence assessment.

 x |